 Methods: Writing research

-Keywords: academic discourse; academic English; accuracy in communication; citation analysis; citations; classical music; definitional work; descriptive writing; diachronic linguistics; dissertation; doctoral degrees; doctorates; English in the world; english language (subject); figurative language; impact of music listening; impact of the internet on language; interdisciplinarity; jargon; language and communication; languages and linguistics; metaphor; nonverbal communication; philosophy of language; report writing; report writing areas; revision (written composition); terminology as topic; themes in the history of American education; uniqueness; Wolfgang Amadeus Mozart; writing (composition); writing ability; writing up; written language ...
+Keywords: academic discourse; academic English; accuracy in communication; citations; classical music; definitional work; descriptive writing; diachronic linguistics; doctoral degrees; doctorates; English in the world; english language (subject); figurative language; impact of music listening; impact of the internet on language; jargon; language and communication; languages and linguistics; metaphor; nonverbal communication; philosophy of language; report writing; report writing areas; revision (written composition); terminology as topic; themes in the history of American education; uniqueness; Wolfgang Amadeus Mozart; writing (composition); writing ability; writing up; written language ...
 Show More

 Segment Num.: 1